AdamISZ/electrum-joinmarket-plugin/README.md

 # electrum-joinmarket-plugin

+**(Note that this does not yet support the new segwit version of joinmarket, and probably will not do for a while.
+It may still be possible to use for the non-segwit version of joinmarket, use the joinmarketd binary release of joinmarket-clientserver linked below.)**

 Plugin files for doing coinjoins via joinmarket in Electrum.

 This is still quite new and needs more testers.
 Be aware there may be bugs,